-Over the past few weeks no less than 18 new games have been created or suggested for the Green Box of Games by players, backers and fans from different parts of the world.
+During the Kickstarter Campaign no less than 18 new games have been created or suggested for the Green Box of Games by players, backers and fans from different parts of the world.
 Most of them are published in the forums on BoardGameGeek, where they are also discussed and developed further.
-Here’s a list of all contributions that I will strive to keep updated as new suggestions come in.

 Last stand at Hudai Pass

-Achim has created a solo game where you play a fighting monk facing off agains a deamon.
+Achim has created a solo game where you play a fighting monk facing off agains a daemon.
 The cards represent different moves for attack and defence at your disposal.
-The deamon is constructed with three special powers selected from the six symbols in the game, so a great number of different deamons can be constructed to provide variation.
+The daemon is constructed with three special powers selected from the six symbols in the game, so a great number of different daemons can be constructed to provide variation.

 Gianni has created a two player abstract game where the board is a single line of tiles.
 You place your cubes somewhere on the track, and then try to move them back to your home base, capturing your opponents cubes as you go.